mpgarate/OST-fauxra/README.md

 ## How this project is designed

-This project uses the django framework with a postgres database, the heroku cloudinary service for image handling, as well as the following python
+This project uses the django framework with a postgres database, the heroku cloudinary service for image handling and taggit for tag management.
-packages:
+Also, I used Bootstrap to help with styling the website.
+I used the following python packages:

 dj-database-url==0.3.0
 dj-static==0.0.6